AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 Besides voting on governance proposals, veANGLE owners can vote for ANGLE gauge weights with their veANGLE balance.
 The gauge system implemented by Angle is similar to that of Frax and of Curve.

-Like what was done weekly on Snapshot by ANGLE holders before the Angle Governance upgrade, veANGLE holders are now be able to distribute their voting power across a single or multiple gauges on-chain.

-A gauge corresponds to a staking contract.
-By voting for a gauge, veANGLE holders increase the amount of ANGLE tokens sent to the related staking contract with respect to the others. veANGLE holders therefore vote for the gauges they think should receive more rewards.
+A gauge corresponds to a contract where incentives are sent.
+By voting for a gauge, veANGLE holders increase the amount of ANGLE tokens sent to the related contract with respect to the others. veANGLE holders therefore vote for the gauges they think should receive more rewards.

 This allows veANGLE holders, who are the most long term users of the protocol, to have complete control over the future ANGLE emissions.

 ## ↔️ Incentives alinement

-Interestingly, the gauge system lowers the influence of LPs selling off their ANGLE rewards since those LPs do not necessarily have veANGLE to continue voting for the gauge they are providing liquidity to.
+The gauge system lowers the influence of LPs selling off their ANGLE rewards since those LPs do not necessarily have veANGLE to continue voting for the gauge they are providing liquidity to.

 This system strongly favors LP who continually lock their rewards into veANGLE to increase their pool's gauge weight.
-Essentially, and like mentioned in [Frax docs](https://docs.frax.finance/vefxs/gauge), Angle gauges align incentives of veANGLE holders so that the most long term oriented holders control where ANGLE emissions are distributed.
+Essentially, Angle gauges align incentives of veANGLE holders so that the most long term oriented holders control where ANGLE emissions are distributed.

 ## In Practice

 Gauge weights are updated weekly, every Thursday at 2am CET.
 This means that the ANGLE distribution rate for each pool is constant for 1 week and then updates to the new rate at this time.

 Users with veANGLE can allocate their voting power to the available gauges to influence the reward distribution.
 Then, the sum of all the veANGLE assigned to each gauge by all holders determines the quantity of rewards to be distributed.
 Once this is done, users don't have to vote again every week except if they want to change them.
-Votes for a given gauge can only be changed **every 10 days**, so that each votes apply for at least two weeks.
+Votes for a given gauge can only be changed **every 10 days**, so that each vote applies for at least two weeks.

 A person can also decide not to allocate all their available voting power.